Lakes, Mountains, and Desert

 Bridal Veil Falls Provo Canyon

-We had a good week there and took Bill and Kathy for a good look around Park City.
+We had a good week there and took Bill and Kathy to Park City.
 We also went down Provo Canyon to Bridal Veil Falls.
 After that, we drove the Alpine Loop, which starts in Provo Canyon, follows the north fork of the Provo River, past Sundance, and then over the mountain back to the Heber Valley.
-We turned east at Forest Road 114 and we stopped at Cascade Springs and then down a freshly paved road to Soldier Hollow.
+We turned east at Forest Road 114, stopped at Cascade Springs, and then down a freshly paved road to Soldier Hollow.

 Waterfall at Cascade Springs